neondatabase/website/content/docs/guides/branch-promote.md

 ```
 </details>

-## Promoting the new branch to primary
+## Promote the new branch to primary

 The [Set primary branch](https://api-docs.neon.tech/reference/setprimaryprojectbranch) API request sets the new branch as the primary branch for the project.